AnaliaMok/PersonalWebsite/README.md

 # PersonalWebsite
 ##Purpose:
 This is currently a development repository for my personal website.
-The actual site is hosted on GitHub Page
-- which is being served by a different public repository.
+The actual site is hosted on GitHub Page, which is being served by a different public repository.
 At the moment, the hosted site is an "Under Construction" page with minimal content.

 ##What will be included in the website?